devdigital/git-flow-standard-version/README.md

 # standard-version behaviour

-`standard-version` uses the format of your commit messages to determine the next [semver](http://semver.org/) version number of your release in the format major.minor.patch.
-If you have only applied `fix: ...` commits, then it will bump your patch number, if you have applied a `feat: ...` commit, then it will bump your minor version, and if you have applied a `BREAKING CHANGE` commit, then it will bump your major number.
+`standard-version` uses the format of your commit messages to determine the next [semver](http://semver.org/) version number of your release in the format *major.minor.patch*.

+If you have only applied `fix: ...` commits, then it will bump your *patch* number, if you have applied a `feat: ...` commit, then it will bump your *minor* version, and if you have applied a `BREAKING CHANGE` commit, then it will bump your *major* number.
 See [conventional commits](https://conventionalcommits.org/) for more details.

 This means that if your starting version number is `1.0.0` and you apply ten `fix: ...` commits, then your next version number will be `1.0.1`, not `1.0.10`.
 Likewise, if you applied ten `fix: ...` commits and ten `feat: ...` commits, then your next version number will be `1.1.0`.